reuters-graphics/bluprint_graphics-kit/docs/developers/pages.md

 #### SEO

 When you create public pages, you should always add SEO to them.
-Using our pre-built SEO component is the easiest way.
+Using our pre-built [SEO component](https://reuters-graphics.github.io/graphics-svelte-components/components/seo) is the easiest way.
+Add it to your page component with the metadata you want for that page.

 ```svelte
 <script>